VolkovLabs/business-table/README.md

 - In-person consultations.
 - Access to an advanced Business Intelligence platform.

-## 💬 Feedback & Support

-- Have questions or suggestions?
-Open an issue on [GitHub Issues](https://github.com/volkovlabs/business-table/issues).
-- Stay updated with tutorials and news by subscribing to our [YouTube Channel](https://youtube.com/@volkovlabs).

 ## 📜 License

 This project is licensed under the [Apache License 2.0](https://github.com/volkovlabs/business-table/blob/main/LICENSE).